imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 > Imint earns quite a bit of revenue from its smaller customers.

 Together with the Q4 2017 numbers Imint also provided a geographic breakdown of the 2017 revenue.
 From it it can be concluded that Sharp contributed as much as 9% of the revenue for 2017.
 Also Imints European customers Wiko and BQ contributed to about 8% of the revenue together.
-Even if Huawei is by far Imints biggest customer by number of shipped units it seams that Imint does actually _earn quite a bit of revenue_ from its smaller customers.
+Even if Huawei is by far Imints biggest customer by number of shipped units it seems that Imint does actually _earn quite a bit of revenue_ from its smaller customers.

 > Imint has signed license agreements with half of the top 6 smartphone companies.